-Win New Gear PLUS Get Featured on “Mackie Across America” Vinyl
+Win Mackie Gear PLUS Get Featured on Vinyl [Round 2 Submissions Now Open]

 You’ll be the first on your block to KNOW ABOUT THEM and have a chance to TEST THEM BEFORE ANYONE ELSE!

-We’ll be giving away a mix of the new gear listed above to 10 artists, who’ll work with us to create video demos using the products, so their fellow artists and content creators can see how they work.
+We’ll be giving away a mix of the new gear listed above to 5 new artists total for Round 2 (adding to the 5 already selected in Round 1), who’ll work with us to create video demos using the products, so their fellow artists and content creators can see how they work.

 You didn’t think we forgot the vinyl, did you?
 We’re going to open up a public vote to choose 6 of the 10 participants who’ll earn one slot apiece on a limited edition Mackie-branded 12″ vinyl sampler we’re calling “MACKIE ACROSS AMERICA”, featuring exclusive recordings created by each artist inspired by the gear they’ve won.

-PLUS we’ll be featuring ALL 10 ARTISTS in a special print feature later this year.
+PLUS we’ll be featuring ALL 10 ARTISTS in a special print feature in an upcoming issue.

 Cool, huh?
 For complete details on each product, please keep scrolling.
 And to enter now, just fill out the form below and click submit.
 What are you waiting for?
+There will be 5 MORE PARTICIPATING ARTISTS CHOSEN IN ROUND 2!

 So, you need the sound of a powerful, professional loudspeaker with the portability of a boom box?
 Meet Thump GO; the take-it-anywhere, Bluetooth® equipped, ultra-flexible, battery-powered loudspeaker.
 Built to make your life a whole lot easier, Thump GO offers lightning-fast setup and simple-yet-powerful sound processing, plus flexible inputs, Bluetooth® streaming, and wireless control via the Thump Connect 2 app.